Follow TV Tropes

 • Instantly Proven Wrong: Whenever he exclaims "There are no X in Minecraft", he is immediately corrected by said object, sometimes of an exaggeratedly large size, killing him.

 • Insufferable Genius: His defining personality trait.
-He's a stick-up know-it-all who's knowledged in building redstone contraptions.
-He's constantly acting like he knows everything, which usually ends up getting him killed.
+He's very well-versed in building redstone contraptions, but constantly lectures those with less knowledge than him and corrects people's grammar at inopportune times, which usually ends up getting him killed.

-• Nerdy Nasalness: While it's not that pronounced, he does have a bit of a nasal inflection.
+• Nerdy Nasalness: He has a bit of a nasal inflection.

 • Too Clever by Half: It's hard to convince Ned he's in the wrong.
 Once after wishing a genie to grant him immortality, he realizes that this will likely result in a And I Must Scream scenario, and demands the genie remove his immortality immediately.
 The Genie tries to tell him that he should probably leave the lava pool he's sitting in, but Ned doesn't listen and continues demanding the wish to be removed.
 No points for guessing how this one ends.